emmercm/www/src/blog/starting-a-metalsmith-project.md

 ### 6. Creating a layout

 We're not living in 1999 anymore and we have the power of HTML templating systems these days, thankfully.
-[Handlebars](https://handlebarsjs.com/) (`.hbs`) is a default choice for Metalsmith and is what we're going to use but there are plugins for other systems such as [Nunjucks](https://github.com/jstransformers/jstransformer-nunjucks) (`.njk`) as well.
+[Handlebars](https://handlebarsjs.com/) (`.hbs`) is a popular choice for Metalsmith and is what we're going to use, but there are plugins for other systems such as [Nunjucks](https://github.com/jstransformers/jstransformer-nunjucks) (`.njk`) as well.

 Let's install both the layouts plugin as well as Handlebars like we did with Metalsmith: